The promise of new flavours beckons from Banawe.

 “We once doubted that we could live in a tiny space comfortably.
 But now, we’ve realised that we don’t really need much space to live well,” Katherine continues.
 “We have no regrets about living in a tiny house.
 We now live comfortably and in a clutter-free environment — that alone has brought us so much joy.”

 As for the best thing about tiny house living in the Philippines?
 She says: “We love that our house inspires other Filipinos.
-Even with a small budget, you can get a decent space and enjoy it with your loved ones!
-Houses don’t always have to be big.
-Just maximise the space you have to make it functional according to your needs.”
+Even with a limited budget, it’s possible to create a functional and comfortable space for you and your loved ones.
+Houses don’t need to be large to work well."

 Also read: How This Couple Built a Low-Cost House in the Philippines